Informfully/Documentation/docs/source/database.rst

 **Description** Collects all times a user has accessed the app.
 A new record is added each time the user refreshes the browser tab.
 Hence, a record might not reflect the actual timestamp at which a given user has signed in (meaning the action of initially signing in).
-In return, for users that hardly ever sign out and hence hardly ever sign in, it (more) correctly reflects the last time the user has used the application.
+In return, for users who hardly ever sign out and hence hardly ever sign in, it (more) correctly reflects the last time the user has used the application.

 .. list-table::
    :widths: 25 25 50